The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Methodology

 \subsection{Training Configuration}

 The adapter's parameters are optimized using the SimPO algorithm \citep{mengSimPOSimplePreference2024}.
 To encourage a sparse and interpretable policy, we augment the training objective with an \(\ell_1\) penalty on the steering vector, controlled by a coefficient \(\alpha\).
 In addition to this proxy-based sparsity, we also investigated a more direct method using a JumpReLU activation \citep{rajamanoharanJumpingAheadImproving2024} in the adapter to directly optimize the \(\ell_0\) norm.
-However, this proved to be difficult to tune within our framework.
+However, this proved to be difficult to tune within our framework (see Appendix~\ref{app:jumprelu}).

-We evaluate our approach on the \textbf{Gemma-2-2B-it} model \citep{gemmateam2024gemma2improvingopen} using pre-trained SAEs from GemmaScope \citep{lieberumGemmaScopeOpen2024}.
-For training, we use the \textbf{UltraFeedback dataset} \citep{cuiUltraFeedbackBoostingLanguage2024} as described in Section \ref{sec:background}.
+We evaluate our approach on both the \textbf{Gemma-2-2B-it} and \textbf{Gemma-2-9B-it} models \citep{gemmateam2024gemma2improvingopen} using pre-trained SAEs from GemmaScope \citep{lieberumGemmaScopeOpen2024}.
+For training, we use the \textbf{UltraFeedback dataset} \citep{cuiUltraFeedbackBoostingLanguage2024}.
 Our primary experimental decisions involved selecting the intervention layer and the sparsity coefficient.
-We first performed a sweep across the transformer's quartiles (layers 6, 12, 18, and 24), hypothesizing that mid-model layers would contain the most relevant abstract concepts for alignment.
-This sweep confirmed layer 12 as optimal.
-Subsequently, we swept through a range of \(\alpha\) values on layer 12 to identify an elbow point that balanced steering vector sparsity with performance on the SimPO validation loss.
-This led us to select \(\alpha = 1 \times 10^{-1}\).
-The detailed methodology and results of these sweeps are presented in Appendix~\ref{app:hyperparams}, with our investigation into the JumpReLU adapter detailed in Appendix~\ref{app:jumprelu}.
-The final training configuration and environment details are provided in Appendix~\ref{app:training_details}.
+We performed a sweep across transformer layers and \(\alpha\) values for both models to identify configurations that balanced steering vector sparsity with SimPO validation loss.
+We independently validated this layer selection using a computationally cheaper linear probing heuristic (see Appendix \ref{app:hyperparams}).
+Detailed methodology for these sweeps and the final hyperparameters for both models are provided in Appendix~\ref{app:training_details}.